Founder, Executive Director

 Glyn was also a member of the delegation with the Japanese Diet from 1984 to 2009, and the Korean Peninsula from its creation in 2004 to 2009.
 Glyn was leader of the European Parliamentary Labour Party and Deputy Leader of the Socialist Group and served at various times on the Research, Technology and Energy, Justice and Home Affairs, Petitions and Rules Committees along with the Sub-Committee on Security and Defence.
 He was the Socialist Co-ordinator on both the Rules and Petitions Committees.

-(For more information about Glyn Ford’s activities in the European Parliament, please follow the link below: http://www.europarl.europa.eu/members/archive/alphaOrder/view.do?language=EN&id=1413)
+(For more information about Glyn Ford’s activities in the European Parliament, please follow the link: Glyn Ford)

-After leaving the Parliament, Glyn Ford founded POLINT, focusing on European Internal Politics, International Relations and International Trade.
-In a personal capacity Glyn is a Board Member of European Institute for Asian Studies (EIAS) and the North East Asian Economic Forum (NEAEF).
+Ford founded POLINT, focusing on European Politics, Foreign Relations and International Trade.
+He continued his engagement with the DPRK and the East Asian.
+These activities, on a ‘non-profit’ basis, are carried out in the framework of the NGO Track2Asia.
+In a personal capacity Glyn is a Board Member of the North East Asian Economic Forum (NEAEF).

 In the past five years, as Polint’s Executive Director, Glyn has provided political and strategic advice to third country governments in East Asia on trade and political relations with the EU.
 Last year he published Talking to North Korea which has been translated into Korean and published in Seoul.